 VI.
 Program of Emphasis (POE)

-More than 30 percent of Juniata graduates elect to develop an individualized POE.
+More than 30 percent of Juniata students elect to develop an individualized POE.
 Students are encouraged to select the POE format that best serves their needs.

-Students must design and complete a Program of Emphasis (POE) consisting of 45-63 credit hours with a minimum of 18 credit hours at the 300 or 400 level.
+Students must design and complete a Program of Emphasis consisting of 45-63 credit hours with a minimum of 18 credit hours of courses at the 300 or 400 level.